Take the chapter quiz before and after you read this chapter.

 - Growing TB bacilli

 TB bacilli can also be grown (cultured).
 Unfortunately this is more difficult and expensive and may take many weeks.
-Therefore, in most poor countries tuberculosis in adults is confirmed with a sputum smear.
+Therefore, in most poor countries tuberculosis in adults is confirmed with a sputum smear or Xpert test.
 TB culture and sensitivity testing is important in communities where multidrug resistance is common.

 A definite diagnosis of pulmonary tuberculosis in adults is usually made by identifying TB bacilli in their sputum.